 When I first moved to NYC last August (on the first to be exact) I really wasn’t totally sure of what was to come next.
+My friend told me that she moved to the UK using someone similar to Secure Move commercial removals and was in a similar position to me at that point so she tells me.
 I knew I wanted to move to New York as a child.
 Even with the uncertainty of what I wanted out of life, and what I wanted to do with my career- I always knew that one day I would move to NYC.
 I am extremely fortunate that my fiancé also wanted to move to New York, and we had talked about it for four years.
 After my fiancé Brendan gradated from university in North Carolina, we both knew the time had come to make the big move.
 View Full Post

 Every once and a while you find that piece of clothing that you feel you’ve been searching for forever.
 I recently found my “dream bikini” at La Perla.
 I found out some new things about bathing suit shopping too… View Full Post

 What I’ve learned living in New York City style.
 Growing up in North Carolina I always felt the need to try to fit in, and dress in a certain way so I wouldn’t stand out at all.
 In New York, I definitely feel comfortable dressing any way because everyone is so open minded.
 It’s one of my favourite things about the city.
 You can do anything, and become anyone.
 It’s a beautiful place to live and it’s progressive.
 I will say the same for the south, but NYC is definitely some ways ahead.

 1.)
 If you want to go shopping, get your hair blown out, or order Thai tea..you can do all of that at 3 am here.
 It sounds strange (and unnecessary) but I’m discovering that NYC is called the city that never sleeps for a reason.